Five Amazing Spots to Visit in the Lake District Which Are Better After Dark

 The thousands of people who come to visit the Lake District every year usually only see its spectacular scenery in the light of day.
 Choosing to spend the evenings winding down in one of the area’s cosy pubs or award-winning restaurants.

 However, there’s a whole different side to the Lakes once the sun goes down.
 The scenery looks far more dramatic in the moonlight.

 Here are just some of the places worth visiting after dark in the Lakes.
 But do remember to stay safe and watch your step while you’re out and about!

 The former home of one of the Lakes’ most famous sons, William Wordsworth, Allan Bank is one of the best places in the region to stargaze.
 A place with low light pollution and the stunning Lake District fells providing the perfect backdrop.

 Just a short walk up from the centre of Grasmere Village, there are regular stargazing events held up at Allan Bank, so be sure to keep an eye out.

 Another fantastic stargazing location, the Wasdale valley is surrounded by mountains and is a serenely quiet place to come and spend some time.

-Wasdale is known as one of the most impressive parts of the Lakes, surrounded by huge mountains such as the famous Scafell Pike, as well as Wast Water, the deepest lake in England.
+Wasdale is known as one of the most impressive parts of the Lakes.
+It is surrounded by huge mountains such as the famous Scafell Pike, as well as Wast Water, the deepest lake in England.

 Low Gillerthwaite is found right in the heart of the Ennerdale valley.
 England’s most remote and quiet valley, which is beautifully calm in the dead of night.

 While this can make it a little bit of a challenge to find (the nearest public road is about two miles away), it’s totally worth it when you arrive.

 It’s also another Dark Sky Discovery site.
 With regular stargazing events including talks for both adults and children and telescopes for you to try and spot the planets and stars.

 Looking down over Derwent Water, Friar’s Crag is perfectly framed by the surrounding fells and mountains.
 It is a very tranquil place to come and look up to the skies above.